-Using A Dedicated DNS Provider
+Using a Dedicated DNS Provider

 The best alternative to using name servers provided by your registrar is to use a service dedicated to DNS.
 These services specialize in making sure their name servers stay up and in most cases they respond more quickly to DNS requests from users than the DNS servers provided by your registrar.

-At HasOffers, we use Amazon’s Route 53 for DNS.
+At TUNE, we use Amazon’s Route 53 for DNS.
 It’s a highly reliable redundant service and it reduced response times for DNS calls, which means our application responds just a little bit faster when you connect to it.
 Route 53 is probably most widely used in conjunction with other AWS services, but could be used to direct traffic to other hosting providers as well.

 For my own websites, I started using a service called DNS Made Easy several years ago, which is also used by a number of large companies.
 In addition to providing highly redundant DNS servers, DNS Made Easy has a great feature that makes it easy to fail over your website to another server if your primary web server goes down.
 That wouldn’t be necessary for a HasOffers custom tracking domain, since we handle the redundancy, but it might come in handy if you want to maintain a backup plan for your website.